aseresti/Contrast_Dispersion/docs/to_do.md

    - adapt the Advection Diffusion code to move the results to the hard drive at the end of the simulation.
    - test 20 cycle results for the re of 100 and re of 1500.
    - explain in an Md why the calculation error increases as we increase the number of time cycles.
-   - Update Simulation Results Md
+   - Update Simulation Results Md **Done**

+Wed Nov1 TODOs:
+   - Update Simulation Results md with pictures
+   - check the Re 500 for about 13 time cycles.
+   - Update Stenotic pipe simulation results in simulation results md.